-ARELI m Biblical
+Areli m Biblical

 in Hebrew.
 This was the name of a son of Gad

-ARIEL m & f Hebrew, English, French, Biblical, Biblical Greek
+Ariel m & f Hebrew, English, French, Spanish, Polish, Biblical, Biblical Greek

 (1611), and one of the moons of Uranus bears this name in his honour.
-As an English name, it became more common for females in the 1980s, especially after it was used for the title character in the Walt Disney film 'The Little Mermaid
+As an English name, it became more common for females in the 1980s, especially after it was used for the title character in the Disney film The Little Mermaid

-ASLAN m Turkish, Kazakh, Azerbaijani, Chechen, Ossetian, Circassian, Literature
+Aslan m Turkish, Kazakh, Azerbaijani, Chechen, Ossetian, Circassian, Literature

 From Turkic arslan

 .
 This was a byname or title borne by several medieval Turkic rulers, including the Seljuk sultan Alp Arslan (a byname meaning "brave lion") who drove the Byzantines from Anatolia in the 11th century.
 The author C. S. Lewis later used the name Aslan

-BABUR m Urdu
+Babur m Urdu

 .
 This was the nickname of Zahir ud-Din Muhammad, the 16th-century founder of the Mughal Empire in India.

 Felinus m Late Roman

 .
 This was the name of a possibly legendary saint who was martyred with Gratian in the 3rd century.

-HARI m Hinduism, Indian, Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi, Nepali
+Hari m Hinduism, Indian, Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi, Nepali

 .
 This is another name of the Hindu god Vishnu

 , and sometimes of Krishna